subhodipbiswas/SamplingbasedSchoolRedistricting/README.md

 }
 ```
 ## Help
-Should you have queries, please reach out to me at subhodipbiswas@vt.edu
+Should you have queries, please reach out to me at subhodip@vt.edu